Skip to main content

 • Appendixes ought to begin with an abstract as well.

-• HTML5 output: should preferably pass W3C Validator, but some of its warnings/errors must be ignored:
+• HTML5 output: should pass W3C Validator, except for some warnings/errors which must be ignored; currently, you should ignore:

 • Self-documenting: all elements should be either readable as text, or have useful metadata when interacted with (eg. tooltips on metadata fields by setting a title attribute either directly or using a span/div wrapper.)

-• Divs are written in both Markdown & HTML using <div>, because the ‘native’ Pandoc syntax is ugly and dangerously finicky; spans should be written in the Pandoc [foo]{.class ...} syntax in Markdown, and as <span> in HTML
+• Divs are written in both Markdown & HTML using raw <div> HTML elements, because the ‘native’ Pandoc syntax is ugly and dangerously finicky; spans should be written in the Pandoc [foo]{.class ...} syntax in Markdown, and as <span> in HTML

-Collapses are good to use on entire sections which are a digression and appendix-like, on large blockquotes or lists, or on transcluded annotations.
+• Collapses are good to use on entire sections which are a digression and appendix-like (eg. # Appendix {.collapse}), on large blockquotes or lists, drafts or alternatives, or on transcluded annotations.
 They are often an alternative to a giant footnote or an appendix.

 Almost every block or inline element can be collapsed in the same way: sections, blockquotes, tables, code blocks… Due to historical reasons, Pandoc allows directly setting classes on only some elements, like sections, but not on others, like blockquotes; but the class itself remains the same, whether it’s set directly on the element or on a div-wrapper.

-This is not because I want readers to see it (except as a fallback) but because it makes it easier to edit the Markdown source if I have the title right there to jog my memory.
+This is not because I want readers to see it (except as a fallback) but because it makes it easier to edit the Markdown source if I have the title right there to jog my memory, particularly for more opaque or unfamiliar URLs.
 (It is presumably also useful to LLMs, who may not have memorized a given URL.)

 • Lint/Rewrite overrides: Gwern.net relies heavily on lints and automatic rewrites to maintain consistency & correctness.
 This can misfire, especially when writing a document like this one which deliberately includes errors or deprecated examples.
 These matches can usually be disabled by inserting an invisible Unicode character like ZERO WIDTH SPACE.